undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 * exact start confirmation algorithm;
 * exact final-spin detection algorithm;
 * exact finish confidence calculation;
+* default current activity threshold;
+* whether current may corroborate start confirmation in a future detector;
+* whether load-type or detailed phase classification should remain diagnostic-only;
 * whether Mark Unloaded is accepted outside `finished`;
 * whether recovery from `error` may restore the previous active state;
 * whether `error` should be exposed as a public cycle state or through a separate diagnostic entity in the stable release.